 “Yes, they can be delivered quickly, but organisations have rapidly reached a ceiling when they try to do it at scale.
 You have to think in terms of corporate IT discipline of traditional delivery of systems: all of the stuff associated with robust implementation.
 The initial push is driven by the lines of business, but they reach a point where they realise they can’t progress.”

-The problem is, efforts at RPA led solely from the business units, missed the wider opportunity automation may present, he says.
-If organisations only automate based on existing application interfaces, for example, they fail to streamline or transform processes while they are also automating them.
+The problem is that efforts at RPA led solely by the business units tend to miss the wider opportunity automation may present, he says.
+If organisations only automate based on existing application interfaces, for example, they will fail to streamline or transform processes while they are automating them.

-RPA bots are good at processing big volumes of data, but not at applying subjective rules based on certain criteria, so business often need to simplify processes to optimise the benefits of RPA.
+RPA bots are good at processing big volumes of data, but not at applying subjective rules based on certain criteria, so businesses often need to simplify processes to optimise the benefits of RPA.

-But that requires a more detailed knowledge of their own processes than many businesses possess, he says.
-“When building a robot, you have got to know all the screens, all the fields, the keystrokes, and the order that things that humans use to complete the task.
-The level of detail is sometimes underestimated.”
+But that requires a more detailed knowledge of their own processes than many businesses possess, says Beardmore.
+“When building a robot, you have to know all the screens, all the fields, the keystrokes, and the other things that humans use to complete the task.
+The level of detail is sometimes underestimated,” he says.

 To understand their processes, organisations can benefit from process mining – a technique which applies machine learning to large volumes of application data to try to describe current processes and how they may be improved.
 But it goes beyond RPA.

-There are good reasons for IT departments to be wary of business-led RPA development, but RPA can help IT tactically by taking the pressure off the application upgrade cycle.
-It is also part of a group of tools to help improve process efficiency, ultimately boosting ROI from enterprise business applications.
+There are good reasons for IT departments to be wary of business-led RPA development, but RPA can help IT by taking the pressure off the application upgrade cycle.
+It is also part of a group of tools to help improve process efficiency, ultimately boosting return on investment from business applications.